Two decades of winning by not losing

 Thanks to the accelerated increase of passive investing – now around 40% of the U.S. market – I’m confident that there will be a period when it will look really easy to beat a benchmark – followed by another time when, again, it won’t.
 I believe this academic argument against active investment is fundamentally flawed because it’s built on a false premise, which holds that only the best performing stocks will drive returns.
 The argument doesn’t consider the other side - if you avoid the worst performing stocks, you can still put up good numbers.
 This is a maxim I have taken to heart.

-Let me take you back to the late 1990’s when people viewed the internet as a fast-growing disruptive game changer.
-And so it was.
-However, internet stocks of that era were largely priced at wholly illogical levels.
-In spite of this, many smart people couldn’t handle not participating.
+People viewed the internet as a fast-growing disruptive game changer in the late 1990s.
+And so it was, but internet stocks of that era were largely priced at wholly illogical levels.
+Yet, many smart people couldn’t handle not participating.
 Maybe they were worried about not making as much as their friends.
 Or maybe they were worried about being fired.
 Whatever the reason, if they participated they generally lost badly.